-- SCALA (Phil Evans): scales symmetry-related intensities together to correct for differences in their measurement methods, averages them and produces a large variety of statistics indicating the data quality.
+- AIMLESS (Phil Evans): scales symmetry-related intensities together to correct for differences in their measurement methods, averages them and produces a large variety of statistics indicating the data quality.

 Key features are image-based detection of structures of interest using the Laplace operator, determining the positions of units in a layered network, clustering algorithms to classify units with similar functional responses, and a database to store, exchange and analyse results across experiments.
 GUI access to a wide range of analysis functions for image stacks.

 The custom image processing functions include thresholding based on the Laplace operator, filtering of 3D waves using principal component analysis (PCA), rotating functions, images/image stacks without interpolation, line scan analysis; Automated baseline detection, hierarchical clustering and bleach subtraction from fluorescence traces.